 3 – Is the Costco car buying program a good deal?

-You will receive a discount off the sticker price, so you are saving money versus just buying a new car.
+You will receive a discount off the car price, so you are saving money versus just buying a new car.
 However, if you use our buying a car tips, you are sure to save far more doing your own legwork.
 With that said, not everyone has the time to invest in getting the best deal and the trade-off of paying a little more for convenience works for them.

-If you’ve ever used the Costco car buying service, we would love to hear your experience.
+If you’ve ever used the Costco buying service, we would love to hear your buying experience.
 Did you feel that it was worth the time saved or would you rather have done the haggling yourself?
 Let the other readers know if they should move forward or start shopping for their next vehicle alone.